-Below are some great Verity tips from users that ClearEdge3D would like to share.
+This article will cover some great Verity tips from users that ClearEdge3D would like to share.
 These Verity tips and tricks might help you if you’re trying to figure out where to start.
-Also, there are Verity training videos posted on the ClearEdge 3D website and YouTube channel!
+Also, there are Verity training videos posted on the ClearEdge3D website and YouTube channel!

 Verity Tip 1: Verity uses computer vision algorithms to classify and fit data to point clouds, and those are not correct 100% of the time.
-One of the most important Verity tips is that Verity should be used as a tool to substantially accelerate a human operator’s ability to QA installation of work, not as a replacement for that human.
-ClearEdge3D is continuously trying to improve our algorithms, but will never reach the point of replacement.
-Users should look at each item – both to review Verity’s attempt at automatically identifying and fitting the elements, and to determine if any elements require subsequent action to correct.
+One of the most important Verity tips is that Verity should be used as a tool to substantially accelerate a human operator’s ability to QA installation of work, NOT as a replacement for that human.
+Users should manually inspect at each item – both to review Verity’s attempt at automatically identifying and fitting the elements, and to determine if any elements require subsequent action to correct.
 ClearEdge3D is here to make you more efficient and effective so that you can check 100% of your work in the time it used to take you to spot check the same work.

 Verity Tip 2: Since you should look at each element, be judicious about what you add to Verity and analyze.
 The QA process is mostly linear, so validating 1000 items takes 10 times as long as validating 100.

 Examples we’ve learned from our users include the following: